 Some of the reasons for the value are -

-One of the most important benefits of organic traffic is that it is completely free.
-The only costs you have are those associated with content development.
-If you can develop your own material, though, you simply pay for the time you spend creating it.
+Organic traffic has a number of advantages, one of which is that it is absolutely free.
+The only expenses you have are those related to content creation.
+However, if you can create your own content, you only have to pay for the time it takes to do so.

-One of the most significant disadvantages of using sponsored ads to promote your course is that the amount of money spent on marketing can quickly add up.
-When you cease paying, the traffic comes to a halt.
-Organic traffic, on the other hand, is long-term.
-For as long as the internet exists, your content will continue to generate traffic to your website.
+One of the most important drawbacks of using sponsored advertising to promote your course is that the cost of marketing can quickly increase.
+The traffic comes to a halt when you stop paying.
+On the other hand, organic traffic is a long-term investment.
+Your content will continue to drive traffic to your website for as long as the internet exists.

 A few ways to attract attention to your online course are -

-Your online course is most likely self-funded, and in order for it to expand, carefully designed expansion plans that do not necessitate a large investment are required.
+Because your online course is most likely self-funded, properly developed expansion strategies that do not demand a huge investment are essential in order for it to grow.
 Among them are the following:

 As a result, your content will rank higher in search engine results pages (SERPs), resulting in more visitors to your website.